Thraka/thraka.github.io/root/articles/tutorials/getting-started/part-2-cursor-parents.md

     `container` is the root object, which doesn't draw anything because it's a `ScreenObject`, however, it contains a single child: `console1`, added by the last line of the code: `container.Children.Add(console1)`. `console1` draws something on the screen because it's a console.
 Children are positioned relative to their parent.
 In this case, `console1` is positioned at _(x3,y2)_ of its parent, `container` which is at _(x0,y0)_.
 The final drawing position of `console1` is calculated using the formula `self.Position + parent.Position`.
 Because `container` is the root object and is positioned at _(x0,y0)_, which is the top-left of the game window, so `console` is drawn at _(x3, y2)_ on the window.
 If `container` was moved to _(x1, y1)_, `console` would be drawn at _(x4, y3)_.

-    The way positions are calculated differently between objects that have a surfaces versus those that are containers.
+    Positions are calculated differently between objects that have a surface versus those that are containers.
 This is explained later.

     > [!TIP]
     > The position is a `Point` type.
 Instead of using `new Point(3, 2)`, the `Point` type supports interpreting `(3, 2)` as a `Point`.
 You can use that syntax anywhere you need a `Point`.